emmamoran123/atmotrack/PRD_Final.md

 - Logs are stored only in-memory (session lost on refresh).
 - No clinician dashboard or secure database yet.
 - Motility data is simulated (dummy values); real device integration is future work.
-- AI output quality depends on prompt quality and may be generic at times.
+- AI output quality fot 'Ask AtmoTrack' depends on prompt quality and may be generic at times.

 ---